A drowned girl, a hermit and a horrifying collection of moldering toys set the scene for Mexico’s City’s most macabre attraction

 Having spent my college days gorging on hardcore horrors such as the Texas Chain Saw Massacre, I had visions of Leatherface lumbering towards me, swinging a deadly power tool above his head.

-Thankfully, it turned out the ‘chainsaw’ was a grass strimmer, and that a neighbour was taking advantage of the fine weather to mow the lawn.
+Thankfully, it turned out the ‘chainsaw’ was a grass strimmer, and that a neighbour was taking advantage of the fine weather to mow his lawn.

 But the damage was done.
-My nerves were jangled, making my visit to the island more unnerving.
+My nerves were jangled, making my visit to the island even more distressing.

-Unlike the beautifully maintained scarecrow villagers at Nagoro in Japan, all the dolls on the Isla de las Muñecas are unloved, neglected and forgotten, and spent months floating in the canals of Xochimilco before they were fished to safety.
+Unlike the beautifully maintained scarecrow villagers at Nagoro in Japan, all the dolls on the Isla de las Muñecas are unloved, neglected and forgotten.

 The plastic ‘skin’ of some dolls has blackened and blistered in Xochimilco’s fierce sunlight, making them look like victims of a cruel wasting disease.